zTsugumi/BMSTU_Practice_3thCourse/README.md

   -	1 lecture per stream per week,
   -	1 or 2 labs per group per week,
   -	1 seminar per group per week.
-*	Information of groups, streams, classrooms and classes by subjects is saved in different DB or excel tables (for DB, we can use *??
-Piton ??*)
+*	Information of groups, streams, classrooms and classes by subjects is saved in different DB or excel tables
 ## TASK 1
 *	Copy information from DB tables to lists (develop the structure of the lists) or fill in lists by entering information using the keyboard;
 *	Split groups into streams – a new list;